 These two brown bear cubs are just weeks old.
-They are brothers, named Kuzya and Karel, and were rescued from Karelia, in Russia, earlier this month.
+They are brothers, named Kuzya and Karel, and were rescued from Karelia, in Russia, in January 2020.
 Their mother was frightened by noises caused by logging and was forced to abandon them.
 Fortunately, they are now in the expert care of the Born Free-supported Orphan Bear Rescue Centre (OBRC) who will prepare them for their return to the wild later this year.

 We are delighted to now be supporting the OBRC.
 Located in the dense natural forest neighbouring the small village of Bubonitsy, approximately 450km north west of Moscow, they rescue, rehabilitate, raise and prepare orphaned or abandoned brown bear cubs for release back into the wild.